 Tooth loss affects millions of people every day, but you don’t have to be part of that statistic.
-When you visit Dr. Nossa’s office for implant placement and restoration, you’ll gain far more benefits than what you’d typically find with other tooth replacement methods.
-These advanced dental devices are clinically proven to withstand daily use and provide reliable function for many years, so don’t hesitate to contact our office today and get started on your path to a beautiful, functional and long-lasting solution to tooth loss.
+When you visit Dr. Gabriel Nossa for dental implants in Gainesville, you’ll gain far more benefits than what you’d typically find with other tooth replacement methods.
+These advanced dental devices are clinically proven to withstand daily use and provide reliable function for many years, so don’t hesitate to contact our office today and get started on your path to a beautiful, functional, and long-lasting solution to tooth loss.

 Dental implants are not like your typical tooth replacement like traditional bridges or dentures.
 Implants work to replace the entire root structure of your teeth as well as the crown.
 By doing this, your jaw is getting the proper stimulation it needs to maintain its fullest biting force possible.
 That means you can eat all the foods you previously enjoyed as if your teeth were never missing to begin with.

-Additionally, implants are durable, reliable and long-lasting.
+Additionally, dental implants are durable, reliable, and long-lasting.
 When placed by a professional, they have success rates as high as 98 percent, even after a 10-year period.
 Implants also offer enhanced aesthetics by using all-porcelain crowns to replace teeth, ensuring no one can tell the difference between your existing teeth and your implant.
-They are truly an all-in-one solution to tooth loss, whether you’re trying to replace a single tooth, multiple teeth or an entire arch.
+They are truly an all-in-one solution to tooth loss, whether you’re trying to replace a single tooth, multiple teeth, or an entire arch.

 Replacing multiple consecutive teeth is as simple as creating a restoration designed to fit with two implants.
 Instead of relying on neighboring teeth to hold the bridge like it would traditionally, an implant on either side can easily hold a bridge designed to replace three to four teeth at a time.